mcdaley/mcdaley-blog/README.md

 - [] Add my resume with logos (use LinkedIn profile)
 - [] Add **Contact** section with a form to email me
 - [] Add **Comments** section to blog posts
+- [] Move all references of "Mike Daley" to config file
 - [] Use MouseEnter and MouseLeave events to change CSS for next and previous post links
 - [x] Copy the font styles in the example blog link that I have on my laptop
 - [] Create standard text formatting in the website.